Brandin Cooks Player Prop Bets for NFL Week 17 | Houston vs. San Francisco 1/2/2022

 Recent Performances

-- Cooks did not record a catch in last week's game against the Chargers.

-- Cooks has also added 203 yards on 15 grabs and two touchdowns during his last three games.
-He was targeted 21 times and averaged 67.7 receiving yards per game.
+- Cooks has reeled in 15 passes (on 21 targets) for 203 yards (67.7 per game) and two touchdowns in his last three games.

 Cooks' Houston Teammates